6 Media-Specific Occurrence

 6.3 Groundwater

-Groundwater occurrence data collected as part of domestic and international studies have also characterized the range of PFAS concentrations associated with AFFF release sites, industrial facilities, and landfills; examples of these study results are provided in Figure 6-3 and Table 17-3.
+Groundwater occurrence data collected as part of domestic and international studies have also characterized the range of PFAS concentrations associated with AFFF release sites, industrial facilities, and landfills; examples of these study results are provided in Figure 6-3.
+More information is archived as a Section 17.1 PDF, found under Archived External Tables and Sections on the home page of this site.

 Figure 6-3.
 Observed PFAS concentrations in groundwater.